Skip to main content

 • “Not even on par with Pokémon games from 2004; better to just mute the music altogether.”

-The game's stability is a significant concern, with users reporting frequent freezes, bugs, and performance issues, despite its potential in the space warfare genre.
-While some players can run it smoothly at high settings, the overall experience is marred by persistent glitches and a lack of polish, rendering it nearly unplayable for many.
+The game's stability is a significant concern, with users reporting frequent freezes, bugs, and performance issues, despite its low system requirements.
+While it shows potential in the realm of realistic space warfare, many players find it unplayable due to its persistent glitches and overall lack of polish.

 • “The game regularly freezes even though it could run on a Pentium II.”